gmichels/terraform-provider-adguard/docs/data-sources/config.md

 Read-Only:

 - `enabled` (Boolean) Whether server statistics enabled
-- `ignored` (Set of String) List of host names which should not be counted in the server statistics
+- `ignored` (Set of String) Set of host names which should not be counted in the server statistics
 - `interval` (Number) Time period for the server statistics rotation, in hours